We Love to Learn Through Play

-We provide children with a range of play experiences will help them learn in a number of ways:
+We provide children with a wide range of play experiences which help them learn in a number of ways:

 Sand and water play can be an early introduction to science and maths, eg learning that water is fluid, not solid, and that it can be measured in different sized containers.